Homepage > Journal > How to present products on product pages?

 A product doesn't only have to be presented in the context that facilitates purchase but also in one that's visually attractive.

-Although saying that the Product Page should be pretty is an exaggeration, expecting it to be aesthetic and in line with current design trends definitely is not.
+Although saying that the product page should be pretty is an exaggeration, expecting it to be aesthetic and in line with current design trends definitely is not.

 But that's not all.

-When designing the Product Page, you should focus on finding a balance and determine the line between the following:
+When designing the product page, you should focus on finding a balance and determine the line between the following:

-• Simplicity and complexity of the template
+• Simplicity and complexity of the template.

-• Informational functionality and functional excess (a product page rich in content can simultaneously be a slow-loading page, considerably lowering its desirability, usability, and functionality).
+• Informational functionality and functional excess (a product page rich in content can be a slow-loading page, considerably lowering its desirability, usability, and functionality).

-Product Page Design - Ikea.com
+Product page design - Ikea.com

 The biggest advantage of the gallery in the Ikea store is that it offers photos in the form of packshots that present products in context, general plans, and detail plans. | Source: Ikea.com